roadrunner-server/docs/queues/boltdb.md

 the same file.

 {% hint style="warning" %}
-In `v6.0.0-beta.5`, stored jobs do not retain application headers, including the `pool` routing header.
-Use a single `jobs.pool`, not [named worker pools](overview-queues.md#named-worker-pools-v6-beta), when consuming BoltDB pipelines with jobs `v6.0.0-beta.10`.
+Stored jobs do not retain application headers, including the `pool` routing header.
+Use a single `jobs.pool` when consuming BoltDB pipelines.
+[Named worker pools](overview-queues.md#named-worker-pools) cannot route these jobs.
 This restriction applies to new jobs as well as existing data.
 {% endhint %}

 ## Configuration